Details Panel Customization in Unreal Engine

 }

-The idea is to create an SWidget through Slate and place it into the container created by StructBuilder.AddCustomRow in the ValueContent container.
+This is how an SWidget is created through Slate and placed into the ValueContent container created by StructBuilder.AddCustomRow.

-Using the created SComboBox, you can retrieve the property name selected in the editor.
-With the selected property name and the UClass, you can access the FProperty, which represents the reflection information of the property.
-Therefore, when the name selected in the ComboBox changes, the FProperty obtained will differ, leading to corresponding types.
-The next key step is to dynamically create the expected value type in the property panel based on the obtained FProperty:
+With the created SComboBox, you can select the property name in the editor, and through the UClass and property name, obtain the corresponding FProperty, which is the reflection information of the property.
+Therefore, when the name selected in the ComboBox is different, the obtained FProperty is also different, and the types it represents are also different.
+The next critical step is to dynamically create the corresponding types in the property panel based on the obtained FProperty:

-First, you need to create a container to store the value controls in CustomizeChildren:
+First, a container to store value controls needs to be created in CustomizeChildren:

 1